rollthecloudinc/hedge/README.md

 # Media

-Supercharge Github repos with API to upload media files.
+Supercharge Github repos with API to upload media files

-# HEDGE

-Bounce RESTful requests between data centers using renewable resources.